cilium/cilium/Documentation/gettingstarted/minikube.rst

 Step 3: Checking Current Access
 ===============================
-From the perspective of *deathstar* service providers only the ships with label *org=empire* should be able to connect to the service and request landing.
-But right now we don't have any rules enforced.
-So both *xwing* and *tiefighter* will be able to request landing.
+From the perspective of *deathstar* service providers only the ships with label *org=empire* are allowed to connect and request landing.
+Since we have no rules enforced, both *xwing* and *tiefighter* will be able to request landing.
 To test this use below commands by **replacing the xwing and tiefighter podnames** with the ones in your deployment.

 .. parsed-literal::